yuuan/go-date/README.md

 ## Description

-`Date` is a struct designed for handling dates without time components.
+`Date` is an immutable struct designed for handling dates without time components.
 Using `time.Time` to represent dates requires considering the time part during comparisons, which can lead to unintended issues.
-Date eliminates this concern by storing only the date information.
+Date eliminates this concern by storing only the date information and ensuring immutability, preventing accidental modifications.
 It also provides useful methods for common date operations such as determination, comparison, addition, subtraction, conversion, and marshalling.

 ## Usage